johnnydirtydog/AI-Bonds/README.md

-# AIBonds Ultimate
+# AI Bonds Ultimate
-This is the upgraded interactive UI version.
+Welcome to the upgraded AI dating experience.